Toyota halts all self-driving e-Palette vehicles after Olympic village accident | Law-Order

 Toyota halts all self-driving e-Palette vehicles after Olympic village accident

-The 2020 Paralympic Games began on Tuesday in Tokyo as Japan struggles with its worst COVID-19 outbreak so far, with record daily cases and an overwhelmed medical system.
+Toyota Motor said on Friday it had suspended all self-driving e-Palette transportation pods at the Tokyo Paralympic Games village, a day after one of the vehicles collided with and injured a visually impaired pedestrian.
+The e-Palette, a fully autonomous battery-electric vehicle, was adapted specifically for use during the Tokyo Olympic and Paralympic Games, with large doors and electric ramps to allow groups of athletes to board quickly.

-Toyota Motor said on Friday it had suspended operations of its self-driving e-Palette transportation pods at the Paralympic Games village in Tokyo, a day after one of the vehicles collided with a visually impaired pedestrian.
+Toyota Motor said on Friday it had suspended all self-driving e-Palette transportation pods at the Tokyo Paralympic Games village, a day after one of the vehicles collided with and injured a visually impaired pedestrian.

-The e-Palette multi-purpose vehicle was being used to carry athletes around the Olympic village at low speeds.
-"We are fully cooperating with the police investigation into the incident in order to determine the cause of this accident," the company said in a statement.
+The e-Palette, a fully autonomous battery-electric vehicle, was adapted specifically for use during the Tokyo Olympic and Paralympic Games, with large doors and electric ramps to allow groups of athletes to board quickly.
+The company said it was cooperating with a local police probe to determine the cause of the accident, adding that it would also conduct its own investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)